polyfy/polylith/readme.md

 These arguments can also be passed in to the `info` command, as we have done in the examples above, to get a view of which tests will be executed.

-Finally, there is a way to restrict what brick tests that should be included for a project.
+Finally, there is a way to restrict what test code to include for a project, by giving a list of bricks.
+This can be specified in `workspace.edn`, e.g.:
-This is done in `workspace.edn` by adding the `:test` key, e.g.:
 ```
 {...
  :projects {"development" {:alias "dev", :test []}